josemlwdf/Lexi.Wiki/README.md

 ### Installation

     Invite Lexi to Your Server:
-    Click here to invite Lexi ChatBot to your server.
+    Click [here](https://discord.com/oauth2/authorize?client_id=1260208823310876765&permissions=1374389795844&integration_type=0&scope=bot+applications.commands) to invite Lexi ChatBot to your server.

     Setup:
-    Once Lexi is in your server, use the following command to get started:
+    Once Lexi is in your server everything is running.
+It needs nothing else.

-    bash

-    !lexi-setup

     Enjoy:
     Start interacting with Lexi right away.
 Ask questions, chat, and let Lexi take care of keeping your server safe.